WHAT IS DEMOCRACY?

-In 2008 the Commission adopted 574 regulations, 53 directives, 612 decisions and 24 recommendations, in total 1,263 legal acts.
-In these figures (provided by the European Commission) they have excluded all acts not published in the Official Journal and all routine management acts valid for a limited period only.
+The European Commission's own legislative power is immense, as can be shown by some figures for the year 2008 which have provided by the Commission itself.
+In these figures the Commission has excluded all acts not published in the Official Journal and all routine management acts that are valid for a limited period only.

-This gives a total number of 9,571 files adopted in the name of the European Commission in just one year.
+This gives a total number of 9571 files adopted in the name of the European Commission in just one year.

-Also in 2008, the total number of implementing measures further decided by the Commission through the so-called comitology procedures was 2,125.
+Also in 2008, the total number of implementing measures further decided by the Commission through the so-called comitology procedures was 2125.

 APPOINTED IN SECRET

-In addition the 72% of the member states must also represent 65% of all EU citizens.
-Prime ministers will vote with the number of their citizens from 2014 when the new voting system is introduced.
-For law making based on proposals from the Commission only 55% of the member states must vote in favour in addition to the requirement for the governements also to represent 65% of all EU citizens.
+In addition, the 72% of the member states must also represent 65% of all EU citizens.
+Prime ministers and presidents vote in accordance with the number of their citizens from 2014 when the new voting system laid down in the Lisbon Treaty was introduced.

 ABSOLUTE MAJORITY IN THE EP

 In 2005 the total figure was only 61 under the so-called co-decision procedure.

-An absolute majority is equal to 378 of 754 MEPs.
-(Until 2014 where it changes to 376 of 751 unless amended in new treaties).
+An absolute majority is equal to 376 of 751 MEPs.

 The Commission only needs to read proposals having an absolute majority of members behind them.
 Only those proposals can go from the second reading to the third reading in a so-called conciliation committee.

-Besides the 132 legal acts carried out through co-decision with the Parliament in 2008, the Council of Ministers has also adopted a further 137 regulations, 14 directives, 245 decisions and 8 recommendations on their own - this is not including proposals from the Commission.
+As well as the 132 legal acts carried out through co-decision with the Parliament in the year 2008, the Council of Ministers also adopted a further 137 regulations, 14 directives, 245 decisions and 8 recommendations on their own - this is not including the many implementing acts from the Commission.